Mine Safety and Health Administration, Labor.

 (2) Section 77.900 requires that circuit breakers protecting low- and medium-voltage circuits which supply power to portable or mobile three-phase alternating-current equipment be properly tested and maintained.
 Section 77.900-1 requires that such circuit breakers be tested and examined at least once each month.
-Section 77.900-2 requires that a record of the examinations and tests be made.
+Section 77.900-2 Start Printed Page 44548requires that a record of the examinations and tests be made.

 II.
 Desired Focus of Comments

 MSHA is soliciting comments concerning the proposed information collection related to Examinations and Testing of Electrical Equipment, Including Examination, Testing, and Maintenance of High Voltage Longwalls.
 MSHA is particularly interested in comments that:

 - Evaluate whether the collection of information is necessary for the proper performance of the functions of the Agency, including whether the information has practical utility;

 - Evaluate the accuracy of MSHA's estimate of the burden of the collection of information, including the validity of the methodology and assumptions used;

 - Suggest methods to enhance the quality, utility, and clarity of the information to be collected; and